Long-time soliton dynamics via a coarse-grained space-time method: Background

 In Eq.\,\ref{eq:perturbedSG} above, $x$ labels the coordinate (in units of Josephson penetration depth $\lambda_J$) along the long dimension of the junction, and $t$ is the time variable normalized by the inverse of the Josephson plasma frequency $\omega_p/2\pi=c\sqrt{\mu_0j_c/\Phi_0}$.
-In Eq.\,\ref{eq:perturbedSG}, the perturbations to the original SG equation are characterized by the dissipative term $\alpha$ quantifying the resistive loss in the junction, and the term $\beta$ describing the amplitude of an external bias current injected into the junction which can be spatiotemporally varying.
+For the remainder of the text, we will specifically focus on the long junction.
+For a long junction with overlap geometry, $\beta$ models the bias current density across its length and can be spatiotemporally varying.
+For the inline configuration, the bias is injected at the junction endpoints and enters the model via boundary conditions on the sine-Gordon equation\,\cite{parmentier1993solitons}.

 It is well known that supercurrent vortices can be created and stabilized within the nonlinear medium centered around the nanometer-thick insulating region that separates the two superconducting islands of a Josephson junction.
 These vortices - also called {\it fluxons} - are circulating supercurrents that carry a $2\pi-$ jump (a ``kink") in the value of $\varphi(x)$ (see \Fig{fig:JJschem}(b)).